Conotton Creek Trail

 The Conotton Creek Trail is known for its rural tranquility.
 [Scroll past 'Specs & Facts' to continue reading.]

-Latest Update: 8/10/18 by OB - Harrison County Approves Bike Routes
+Latest Update: 8/10/18 - Harrison County Approves Bike Routes

 "...The Harrison County commissioners, Conotton Creek Trail Committee and the Adventure Cycling Association will be cooperating with ODOT and other stakeholders to designate specific routes in the county to become U.S. and state bicycle routes.

 "The commissioners said they have investigated the Conotton Trail and determined it to be a suitable route.
 It has been proposed for mapping and for ODOT and the AASHTO to sign off on in hopes of promoting bicycle tourism in the area." more...

 Trail Specs & Facts:

 Location: Harrison County, OH